maranp/maranp.github.io/README.md

 # maranp.github.io

-It's the space for experiments, techniques that I learn and want to share.
+It's the space to share my experiments and the techniques that I learn.